hapax/hapax.github.io/assets/teaching.md

 The greatest success, in this new paradigm, would be the moment a student realised that hiking was not about walking, but rather, using walking to experience and understand the world.

+I'm going to pick on an Australian textbook for the most advanced high school subject.
+But, in its defense, all of the textbooks are like this.